a-sit-plus/wallet-issuing-backend/README.md

 unchanged as a production service.
 The current code has several deliberate development shortcuts and operational limitations:

-- **Demo authentication is enabled.** `WebSecurityConfig` defines an in-memory `user` / `password` account with `withDefaultPasswordEncoder()`, disables CSRF protection, and permits every request except `/authorize` unless method-level annotations add further checks.
+- **Demo authentication requires explicit configuration.** A form-login demo user is only created when `spring.security.user.password` is set; without it no demo user exists and the only way to log in is through a configured OIDC provider or an EU PID presentation.
+CSRF protection is disabled, and every request is permitted except `/authorize` unless method-level annotations add further checks.
 - **Sessions and transient issuance state are in memory.** Spring sessions use `MapSessionRepository`, and credential offers plus OpenID4VP login transactions use `DefaultMapStore`.
 Login state, offers, and transactions are lost on restart and are not shared across multiple service instances.